On quantizations of complex contact manifolds: Microdifferential algebroids on contact manifolds

 \begin{corollary} Suppose that $Y$ is exact.
 Then

 If moreover $H^i(Y;\O_Y)=0$ for $i=1,2$, then

 \end{corollary}

 \begin{proof} If $Y$ is exact, then the associated contact line bundle $\shl$ is trivial and the Atiyah class $a(\shl)$ vanishes.
-Hence~\eqref{eq:OmegaY} splits and then one uses the Theorem~\ref{th:class}.
+Hence, by Lemma~\ref{lemma:Atiyah} the sequence~\eqref{eq:OmegaY} splits and one uses Theorem~\ref{th:class}.
 The second part of the statement follows by taking the long exact sequence associated to~\eqref{eq:deRham}. \end{proof}